miguel-fg/cashflow-v2/README.md

 The motivation behind Cash Flow was to create a budgeting tool that meets my personal financial management needs.
 Most budgeting apps either lack essential features or come with a hefty price tag.
 I wanted an app that allows me to set budgets, track spending by category, and manage multiple accounts.
 ## Lessons Learned

 This was my first time working with React Native, and transitioning from a web environment presented several challenges.
-Mobile development requires consideration of additional elements like notifications, navigation, and platform-specific behavior.
-Big big big thanks to [Expo](https://expo.dev) for making the experience much more familiar.
+Mainly ensuring cross-device compatibility, but also consideration of additional elements like notifications, navigation, and platform-specific behavior.
+Big big BIG thanks to [Expo](https://expo.dev) for making the experience much more familiar.

-I was only able to test the app on Android devices and emulators, so I cannot confirm that it works as expected on iOS.
+**Disclaimer**: I was only able to test the app on Android devices and emulators, so I cannot confirm that it works as expected on iOS.

 ## Acknowledgements